 One of the tricks with minimal travel is trying to accommodate any type of setting.
 Let’s say you’re a person of style and substance.
 On your trip to France, you want to go on a backpacking trek through the French Alps AND go to a Michelin starred restaurant.
 Well, that sweaty Patagonia t-shirt might ain’t going to cut it, my friend.
 But a nice merino sweater?
 Now that might actually work.

 All jokes aside, merino wool gear really is more versatile.
-I have a few different merino wool t-shirts and a sweater from Unbound Merino and have used them on a few trips now.
+I have a few different merino wool t-shirts and a sweaters that I've taken on a few trips now.
 On each trip, they’ve been my primary apparel just about every day.
 Did I go to a Michelin starred restaurant?
 Unfortunately not.
 But I did do some in-person interviews and never felt underdressed.

-Companies like Unbound Merino are aware of the desired versatility, meaning you find any obnoxious stitching or branding on their clothes.
+Companies like Unbound Merino, Proof, or Woolly are aware of the desired versatility, meaning you find any obnoxious stitching or branding on their clothes.
 The understated utilitarianism of Merino wool is pretty hard to pass up as a one-bag traveler.

 First off, merino wool is a natural fiber.
 Other synthetic fibers like nylon or polyester are just fancy versions of plastic.
 So not only will synthetic fabrics linger in our environment for a long ass time, but it takes oil during their production.